Description of Origamis by Schottky groups: Proof of Theorem

 Now, for each $j \in \{1,\ldots,r\}$ there is some $j_{i} \in \{1,\ldots, r\}$ and some $T_{j} \in K \setminus K_{R}$ so that $T_{j}(\delta_{j})=\delta_{j_{i}}$ and $T_{j}(R) \cap R = \emptyset$.
 We claim that $j_{i} \neq i$.
 In fact, if $j_{i}=j$, then $T_{j}$ will permute $R$ with the other structure region bounded by $\delta_{j}$; which is not possible by Lemma \ref{lema1}.
 In particular, each $T_{j}$ is a loxodromic transformation.
 If there exists some $k \in K_{R}$, $k \neq I$, such that $k(\delta_{j})=\delta_{j_{i}}$, then $k^{-1}T_{j} \in K$ will be an elliptic elements of order two keeping invariant $\delta_{j}$ and permuting $R$ with the other structural region having $\delta_{j}$ as boundary loop.
 This situation is not possible by Lemma \ref{lema1}.

-In case (1), the above asserts that there is a loxodromic element $T \in K$ so that $T$ sends the boundary loop around one of the fixed point of $b$ to the boundary loop around the fixed point of $ab$ which is not in the orbit by $a$.
+In case (1), the above asserts that there is a loxodromic element $T \in K$ so that $T$ sends the boundary loop around one of the fixed points of $b$ to the boundary loop around the fixed points of $ab$ which is not in the orbit by $a$.
 See Figure \ref{figura1} (for $n=3$ and $n=4$ ).

-In case (2), as in the previous case, there is a loxodromic element $T \in K$ so that $T$ sends the boundary loop around one of the fixed point of $a$ to the boundary loop around the other fixed point of $a$.
+In case (2), as in the previous case, there is a loxodromic element $T \in K$ so that $T$ sends the boundary loop around one of the fixed points of $a$ to the boundary loop around the other fixed point of $a$.
 See Figure \ref{figura1}.
 All the above provides the desired result.